 Isn’t it beautiful when somebody can tell people “hey, my granddad installed that roof over there.”

 The new single-family residences will add perhaps 70,000 people or more to that region.
-Once finished, the West Villages of North Port will be larger than the cities of Sarasota and Venice combined.
+Once finished, the Wellen Park will be larger than the cities of Sarasota and Venice combined.
 However, they are working on new communities as well.
 Therefore, it will be a never-ending race.

 In fact, when the US postal service asked the residents of Island Walk whether they wanted a North Port or a Venice address, they decided to go with a Venice address.
 At least in a letter, it looks as if Island Walk is an extension of Venice, but it is not.

-The West Villages consists of 3 different villages:
+The West Villages consist of three different Villages

 Village A is actually divided into eight neighborhoods; seven are within the Grand Paradiso Community and the 8th neighborhood is called “The Preserve”.
 All neighborhoods are connected with each other.
 Lakes and nature preserves are breaking up the density of the buildings.
 A mixed-use town center will also be part of the community.
 A non-vehicular transportation system is in the works too.